 This is the first of two graduate-level courses focused on medical device innovation.
 It utilizes an FDA design process along with other tools of innovation to identify unmet clinical needs, analyze complex clinical problems, evaluate current diagnostic and therapeutic approaches, establish requirements, develop and test viable solutions, and concept refinement.
+(Prerequisite for Bio Innovation II)

-BMS 60415 Bio Innovation II (Prerequisite is Bio Innovation I)
+BMS 60415 Bio Innovation II